 Imagine you are using async stack like NodeJS + Sequalize ORM / Prisma ORM / etc or Python's asyncio with aiohttp / FastAPI / Gino ORM.
 In this case, each IO request e.g. query to DB still executed long (990ms), but during the red waiting for a response, your one process could start handling the next request, which again might call DB:

 This is much more efficient in terms of your app because only one process/thread will not be blocked with any number of parallel requests without extra RAM/CPU usage.
 For example, apart from slow stateful requests (that involve unoptimized DB calls), you might have fast stateless requests which will serve stateless answers and they will be served quickly.

 But the actual problem is still there.
 The 990ms are actually hard CPU work for the database servers.
 And now the Database server itself is the bottleneck.
 Some queries might be handled in parallel without hurt of performance, another might be queued (means executed one after another) or take whole server RAM so Linux's OOM killer will start killing random processes on your server making bad consequences for a runtime.
-In the end, this approach will not boost RPS anyway if you have slow DB.
+Also, don't forget about the maximum number of connections that can be created from your application into the database.
+In real life, it is commonly only a couple of connections so after this limit requests will be bottlenecked.
+So yeah, in the end, this approach will not boost RPS anyway if you have slow DB.

 However even in this case, you can see that async technologies might dramatically increase responses delay time, also they bring minimal RAM overhead comparing to threads or even worsen multi processes.